stmighty/university/y3_semseter1/database/slide/README.md

     4. Slide8 -> NoSQL (mongoDB) (used with ../NoSQL_mongo_exercise)
     5. slide9 and the rest

-Note ** I think I cannot publish the slide to this public repository due to copyright
+Note ** I think I cannot publish the slides to this public repository due to copyright